 I have worked within the Social care field for the past 16 years in both the private sector and with charities.
 I started my career as a Support Worker and found very quickly that I had a passion for working with individuals with disabilities and complex needs.
 My career has developed to where I am now through learning on the job and from the people I’ve had the pleasure to support and work with.

 In my post I am accountable for the Management, growth and development of the Residential services, the Nursing team and our Next steps Day Service.
 My aim is to ensure the services I support have had the best possible impact on an individual’s care and welfare whilst improving outcomes for all young people and staff.

-Simon Cowdery, Head of Facilities
+Tony Mahendra, Head of Facilities

-Ann Corrigan, Chair of Governors
+Ann Corrigan, Chair of Governor

 Resources sub-committee member

 Ann is a consultant on business excellence in service industries, with 15 years experience as Deputy Chief Executive of the Institute of Hospitality.
 Ann is an active volunteer at her local church and has previous experience of being a governor at Kingston University.